How to Make Gluten-Free Pumpkin Pie Just As Comforting As the Original

-Unlike all-purpose wheat flour, which contains one grain, gluten-free baking mixes combine a few different flours and starches in order to mimic the flavor, texture and structure of traditional flour.
-Our recommended store-bought gluten-free flour blends work as one-to-one substitutes for all-purpose flour.
-You may also make a gluten-free baking mix from scratch.
-Any of these blends will work in gluten-free dessert recipes.
+- Gluten-free flour blend: Unlike all-purpose wheat flour, which contains one grain, gluten-free baking mixes combine a few different flours and starches in order to mimic the flavor, texture and structure of traditional flour.
+Use a top-rated store-bought gluten-free flour blend or make a gluten-free baking mix from scratch.

-In this recipe, we add ground almonds to the pastry crust for rich flavor and plenty of fat and oil, yielding a tender, delicate crumb.
-Look for ground almonds at the store (store them in the fridge), or make them yourself.
+- Ground almonds: Adding ground almonds to pastry crust contributes flavor and plenty of fat and oil, yielding a tender, delicate crumb.
+Look for ground almonds at the store or make them yourself.
 Blitz up whole almonds in a food processor or spice grinder.
-Pulse to grind, and don’t overdo it, or you’ll end up with almond butter.
+Don’t overdo it, though, or you’ll end up with almond butter.

-Gluten acts as a binder in wheat-based baked goods, holding the batter together and providing structure in the final bake.
-Many gluten-free baked goods add binding agents to help achieve the best structure.
+- Xanthan gum: Gluten acts as a binder in wheat-based baked goods, holding the batter together and providing structure in the final bake.
+Many gluten-free baked goods, especially bread, add binding agents to help achieve the best structure.
 In this recipe, xanthan gum plays that role.
 If your flour mix already contains xanthan gum, omit it from the recipe.
-Need to use up leftover xanthan gum?
-Bake homemade gluten-free bread!

 - 1 cup gluten-free all-purpose baking flour, store-bought or homemade